flipacholas/Architecture-of-consoles/articles/wii.md

 ## CPU

 After the success of Gekko, IBM presumably grabbed this design and re-branded it as '750CL' for other manufacturers to use.
-Then, when Nintendo requested a new CPU to use with their new console, still known as 'Revolution' (hence the RVL prefix on their stock motherboards), IBM and Nintendo agreed to use a 750CL clocked twice the speed as Gekko.
+Then, when Nintendo requested a new CPU to use with their new console, still known as 'Revolution' (hence the RVL prefix on their stock motherboards), IBM and Nintendo agreed to use a 750CL clocked 1.5 times the speed of Gekko.
 This CPU is known as **Broadway** and runs at **729 MHz**.

 After having reviewed [Gekko]({{< ref "gamecube#cpu" >}}), I'm afraid there aren't many changes found in the new CPU.
 However, this may be an advantage: GameCube developers were able to start developing their new Wii games right away thanks to all the experience they gained with Gekko.
-Moreover, the fact that Broadway runs twice the speed will allow them to push for more features and quality.
+Moreover, the fact that Broadway runs 1.5x the original speed will allow them to push for more features and quality.

 ### What about memory?